Contra Grant On Exaggerated Differences

 This is the world we’ve built.
 Where making people live in fear is a feature, not a bug.

-And trust me: it’s going to get worse.
+And: it can get worse.
 If you only read one link, let it be this one about the young adult publishing industry A sample quote:

 One author and former diversity advocate described why she no longer takes part: “I have never seen social interaction this fucked up,” she wrote in an email.
 “And I’ve been in prison.”